MinhbaoGDVN/MinhbaoGDVN/README.md

 - Some people on team

 ## LICENSE
-© 2026 MinhbaoGDVN and MBS TEAM.
-All rights reserved.
+© 2026 MinhbaoGDVN and MBS INC. MIT LICENSE.
 <img src="https://flagcdn.com/vn.svg" alt="Vietnam flag" width="20">
 <br>
 No part of this project may be copied, modified, distributed, or used without explicit permission from the author.